 The TLS/EAP-TLS authentication is in process.
 Transition from another state into this state triggers the initialization of the authentication process.
 In this state the SS can only send management messages.
 No data can be transmitted at this state.
 A failure in the authentication process shall change the Auth-FSM state to Stopped.

-Upon completing the authentication process, the SS derives the PMK and AK keys and the HMAC keys and sends PKMv2 SA-TEK-Request message to the BS, with the following attributes: MS_Random, Key Sequence Number, AKID and HMAC Digest.
-This action triggers the change of state to SA-TEK-Response- Wait state.Note that PKMv2 SA-TEK-Challenge message is not used in PKMv3.
+Upon completing the authentication process, both BS and SS derives the PMK, AK and KEK keys and the HMAC keys.

-7.8A.3.1.3 SA-TEK-Response Wait State

-The SS has sent a PKMv2 SA-TEK-Request and waits for a PKMv2 SA-TEK-Response message in this state.
-If it does not receive a PKMv2 SA-TEK-Response message within SATEK Timer, the SS shall resend the message up to SATEKRequestMaxResends times.
-If SATEKRequestMaxResends counter expires, the SS switches to Stopped state.
-Any PKMv2 SA-TEK- Pg.
-34

-Upon receiving PKMv2 SA-TEK-Request, the BS shall respond with PKMv2 SA-TEK-Response with the following attributes: MS_Random, BS_Random, Key Sequence Number, AKID, SA-Descriptors (one or more) and HMAC DigestReceiving a PKMv2 SA-TEK-Response shall trigger the SS to switch to Authenticated state.
+deriving the key, the BS shall send a PKMv2 SA-TEK-Response with the following attributes: AKID, BS_Random, Frame Number and SA-Descriptors (one or more) .
+All attributes except the AKID shall be encrypted using the KEK key.
+AKID must be the first attribute in the message.

+Receiving a PKMv2 SA-TEK-Response, the SS shall use its KEK key to decrypt the attributes and shall trigger the SS to switch to Authenticated state.

-Note that in PKMv3, the PKMv2 SA-TEK-Request and PKMv2 SA-TEK-Response messages are sent on initial network only and not on reauthentication or rekeying.
+Note that in PKMv3, the PKMv2 SA-TEK-Challenge and PKMv2 SA-TEK-Request messages are not used and PKMv2 SA-TEK-Response message is sent on initial network only and not on reauthentication or rekeying.

 Page 35